Heating and Cooling Units for Apartments and Condos

 Ceiling fans are appliances we’re all familiar with — they’re mechanical, powered by electricity and suspended from a ceiling.
 Although they do not produce cool air per se, they introduce slow movement into the otherwise hot, still air of a room, which induces evaporative cooling.

-Below you can learn about the various advantages and disadvantages offered by ceiling fans.
+Below you can learn about the various advantages and disadvantages of ceiling fans.

 Pros